bartmichu/zfs-scenarios/replication-ssh-push-syncoid/README.md

 **The scenario:**

-**Workstation contains a ZFS pool that needs to be backed up off-site to replication server.
+**Workstation contains a ZFS pool or datasets that needs to be backed up off-site to replication server.
 The backup should run in push mode and use minimal privileges on both sides.
 The replication server should maintain its own independent retention policy.
 If the source pool is encrypted, the replication server must not require access to the decrypted data or the workstation's encryption keys.
 If the source pool is not encrypted, server-side encryption can be used instead.**

 ## 1. Create a dedicated user account on the system with the target data pool (all commands are executed as `admin@replicaserver1`)